ANSI-Christ/C-posix-pthread-extension/README.md

 # C posix pthread extension

-An extension for POSIX pthread: thread pool, channel, group, backtrace.
+An extension for POSIX pthread: thread pool, channel, group.
   - cross-platform
   - a simple and intuitive API
   - flexible